Tosa Mitsunori

 Tosa Mitsunori (土佐光則, January 16, 1583 to March 1, 1638) was an illustrator from the Tosa school of painting during the Azuchi–Momoyama period and the early Edo period.

+Life

 He was a son of Tosa Mitsuyoshi and the father of Tosa Mitsuoki.
-Although having moved to Sakai in his youth, he sometimes presented painted fanss to the Sentō Imperial Palace, but he did not receive a position at the court.
+Although having moved to Sakai in his youth, he sometimes presented painted fans to the Sentō Imperial Palace, but he did not receive a position at the court.
 About the age of 52, in his later years, he returned to Kyoto with his eldest son, Mitsuoki.

+Works

 Many small works with gold backgrounds using variegated paints kept up the tradition of the Tosa school and showed much skill in their delicacy of depiction and the combinations of colours.

 Among the few surviving works of Mitsunori is a scroll known as the “Legend of the Taima mandala” (当麻曼荼羅図, Taimamandarazu), executed in a quite conservative style.